dtwrks/elm-book/README.md

 # UI Book

-A book that tells the story of the UI elements of your Elm application.
+A book that tells the story of the UI components of your Elm application.

 - Plain Elm (no custom setup)
 - Customizable theme colors and header
-- Organize your UI elements into chapters and elements
+- Organize your UI components into chapters and components
-- Showcase stateful widgets, not only static elements
+- Showcase stateful widgets, not only static components
 - Log your actions
 - Built-in integration with elm-ui, elm-css and others
 - Built-in development server (Optional)